rougin/basilisk/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Basilisk is a project skeleton specifically for the [Slytherin](https://roug.in/slytherin/) micro-framework which provides an opinionated code structure that is based on [my experiences](https://roug.in/) creating projects using Slytherin as the project's foundation.
-The code structure should be easy to understand and be based on [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+Basilisk is a project skeleton specifically for the [Slytherin](https://roug.in/slytherin/) micro-framework which provides an opinionated code structure that is based on [my experiences](https://roug.in/) creating projects using Slytherin as its foundation.
+The code structure should be easy to understand and be under [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 ## Installation